-Since bone broth is made of bones and connective tissue, it contains calcium, magnesium, phosphorous, collagen, glucosamine, chondroitin, amino acids, and many other nutrients, which are incredibly beneficial to skin health and also gut health.
+Since bone broth is made of bones and connective tissue, it contains calcium, magnesium, phosphorous, collagen, glucosamine, chondroitin, amino acids, which are incredibly beneficial to skin health.

-Although eggs don’t contain connective tissues like many other animal products, egg whites do have large amounts of proline, one of the amino acids necessary for collagen production.
+Although eggs don’t contain connective tissues like many other animal products, egg whites do contain a large amounts of proline.
+One of the amino acids necessary for collagen production.

 Vitamin C plays a major role in the production of pro-collagen, the body’s precursor to collagen.
-Therefore, getting enough vitamin C is critical.
+Therefore, getting enough vitamin C is critical for collagen production.

-Not only are berries an excellent source of vitamin C, they are high in antioxidants, they reduce free radicals ability to cause signs of aging like wrinkles and fine lines.
+Not only are berries an excellent source of vitamin C, they are high in antioxidants.
+They reduce free radicals ability to cause premature ageing.

-Garlic is high in sulfur, which is a trace mineral that helps synthesize and prevent the breakdown of collagen.
+Garlic is high in sulphur, which is a trace mineral that helps synthesise and prevent the breakdown of collagen.

-Spinach, kale, Swiss chard, and other salad greens get their colour from chlorophyll, known for its antioxidant properties.
+Spinach, Kale and other salad greens get their colour from a pigment called chlorophyll.
 Some studies have shown that consuming chlorophyll increases collagen production.

-Cocoa is packed full of minerals including calcium, copper, phosphorus, potassium, sodium, and zinc.
+Cocoa is packed full of minerals including calcium, copper, phosphorus, potassium and zinc.
 Researchers found cacao boosts skin health by increasing blood flow and improving skin density and hydration.
 Look for chocolate that is 70 percent cocoa or higher.

 Invest in good quality skincare

-Add an antioxidant-rich moisturiser to your daily skincare regimen.
-Vitamin C, kakadu plum and other antioxidants can protect against free radical oxidative damage to the skin, one of the major factors that contribute to collagen breakdown.
+Add a moisturiser rich in antioxidants to your daily skincare regimen.
+Vitamin C, Kakadu Plum and other antioxidants can protect against free radical oxidative damage to the skin, one of the major factors that contribute to collagen breakdown.
 We recommend our Hydrating moisturiser or Ultra rich moisturiser.

-Peptide serums have very good evidence for stimulating collagen and elastin in the skin and improving skin firmness, tone.
+Serums which contain peptides have very good evidence for stimulating collagen and elastin in the skin, improving skin firmness, tone.
 Peptides are short chains of amino acids that act as building blocks of proteins such as collagen, elastin and keratin.
 These proteins are the foundations of your skin and are responsible for its texture, strength and resilience.

 Hyaluronic acid (HA) is a substance found naturally in our skin.
 The largest amounts of it are found in your skin, connective tissue, and eyes.
 Its main function is to retain water to keep your tissues lubricated and moist.
-When applied to the surface of the skin, hyaluronic acid can reduce wrinkles and fine lines.
+When applied to the surface of the skin, HA can reduce wrinkles and fine lines.
 HA also helps assists in the production of collagen.
-Discover B inspired organic skincare.

 For more information on “How to boost collagen production” or to book a naturopathic consultation please contact Beata at B inspired healthy lifestyle.0